-It costs $1,100 to $2,600 to replace a catalytic converter on most vehicles, according to our research.
+According to our research, it costs $1,100 to $2,600 to replace a catalytic converter on most vehicles.
 These costs include parts and labor.

 Expect to pay anywhere from $50 to $130 per hour for labor, depending on the cost of labor in your region.

 Specific replacement costs vary based on the make and model of your vehicle.
-Specialty cars, rarer cars, and foreign cars tend to have higher catalytic converter replacement costs, for example, while domestic cars and common cars have cheaper replacement costs.
+Specialty, rarer, and foreign cars tend to have higher catalytic converter replacement costs, while domestic and common cars have cheaper replacement costs.